Jash-2000/Autonomous-Navigation-of-Self-Balancing-Segway/README.md

   2. Communication to and from MATLAB and Simulink and other user defined functions is only possible through the Base workspace and it is impotant to use **evalin()** and **assignin()** functions for that.

   3. The Dynamics for the radial and Angular movement differ and thus, we need to model the control scheme accordingly.

+  4. It is very important to keep into account that the speed varies according to the distance that needs to be covered and that the time taken remain constant.

+---

+### If you find my work helpful in anyway, please do not forget to Star my repository.